The 2022-23 UEFA Women's Champions League will be the 22nd iteration of the European women's…

 What we all call the Champions League is the third of those for UEFA, the European region of FIFA.

 A little reference for our US readers: The US is part of the FIFA region CONCACAF, which we won’t even try to translate because nobody else does.
-Within that, we have World Cup qualifying (a sore topic for Yanks at the moment), the Gold Cup tournament of nations every odd year, and the CONCACAF Champions League, which has been won by US teams exactly twice in 50+ years.
+Within that, we have World Cup qualifying, the Gold Cup tournament of nations every odd year, and the CONCACAF Champions League, which has been won by US teams exactly three times in 50+ years.
 Usually a Mexican team wins it.

 This video explains all of that, as well: